 Jorge’s work at Fidelity has included the replacement of inefficient trading products with a group of cutting-edge systems that continue to generate significant revenue through post 2008-crash economic environments.
 Areas he has supported outside of equity trading include successful implementation of key revenue generating systems in Fidelity’s Prime Brokerage, Fixed Income and International Trading areas for both retail and institutional needs.

-She previously served as VP and Global Managing Director for Financial Services at Pegasystems.
-Pegasystems, Christine served as SVP Customer Care for neobank HelloBank!, a division of BNP Paribas, a Senior Director in Gartner’s Financial Services Consulting Practice, where she was responsible for the Disruptive Technology and CRM solution offerings.
-Previously, Christine led the Global Transformation and Program Management Office for Citigroup’s Global Institutional Clients Group, and also spent over 20 years in management consulting, leading global consulting practices for EY, KPMG and BDO, working with clients in strategy development and enterprise-wide business improvement and technology-enabled solutions.
+She previously served as VP and global managing director for financial services at Pegasystems.
+Christine also served as SVP customer care for neobank HelloBank!, a division of BNP Paribas.
+She was a senior director in Gartner’s Financial Services Consulting Practice, where she was responsible for the Disruptive Technology and CRM solution offerings.
+Previously, Christine led the Global Transformation and Program Management Office for Citigroup’s Global Institutional Clients Group and spent over 20 years in management consulting, leading global consulting practices for EY, KPMG and BDO, working with clients in strategy development and enterprise-wide business improvement and technology-enabled solutions.

 Based in New York, Greg represents EY’s full portfolio of business, technology and risk offerings to his global clients.
 He also has significant background in guiding clients through large technology transformational programs.
 These initiatives have been implemented successfully across several industry sectors, specifically Banking & Capital Markets.

 During his career, he has held many significant management and leadership roles within Business Operations and Client Management.
 Greg has participated in numerous Industry executive panels with key industry and technology partners.
 He held 10 years as a Certified Information Systems Security Professional (CISSP).